bitovi/documentjs/docs/documentjs.md

 This quick start guide reads through all the `.js`, `.md` and `.markdown` files in a folder and creates a sibling `docs` folder with the generated documentation.
 DocumentJS has many powerful ways of configuring its behavior.
-Please read through the [DocumentJS.guides.multi-versioned] guide for a more complete example.
+Please read through the guides on your left for more complete examples.

 ### Install